LTUC/amman-dotnet-401d2/Curriculum/Class12/Resources/SQL.md

 ```

 A few things to note about this query:
-1. We can assume that by looking at this query that dept_name exists in both
+-  We can assume that by looking at this query that dept_name exists in both
-the department and the instructor relations.
+- The department and the instructor relations.
 We know this because we had to "note" this
 above with the "instructor.dept_name" to specify exactly what relation we are referring too.

 ### Select => Where